Lajos Batthyány: The Batthyány Government

 Batthyány was part of the delegation to the Emperor Ferdinand I of Austria.
 They insisted Hungary's government be supreme in its territory.
-On 17 March 1848 the Emperor assented and Batthyány created the first Hungarian Diet.
+On 17 March 1848 the Emperor assented and Batthyány created the first Diet of Hungary.
 On 23 March 1848, as head of government, Batthyány commended his administration to the Diet.

 The first task of the new government was to work out the revolution's policies.
 After these were agreed, the government began to take action on 11 April 1848.
 At that time the internal affairs and foreign policy of Hungary were unstable, and Batthyány faced many problems.
 His first and most important act was to organise the armed forces and the local government.
 He insisted that the Austrian army, when in Hungary, would come under Hungarian law, and this was conceded by the Austrian Empire.
 He tried to repatriate conscripted soldiers to Hungary.
 He established the Organisation of Militiamen, whose job was to ensure internal security.
 In May 1848 he started to organise the independent Hungarian Revolutionary Army and recruited men into it.
 Batthyány took control of the Organisation of Militiamen until Lázár Mészáros returned.
 At the same time, he was Minister of War.

 Batthyány was a very capable leader, but he was in the middle of a clash between the Austrian monarchy and the Hungarian separatists.
 He was devoted to the constitutional monarchy and aimed to uphold the constitution, but the Emperor was dissatisfied with his work.
 On 29 August, with the assent of parliament, Batthyány and Ferenc Deák went to the Emperor to ask him to order the Serbs to capitulate and to stop Jelačić, who was planning to attack Hungary.
-At the same time, Batthyány made Jelačić the offer that Croatia - as part of the lands of the Hungarian Crown -, could separate from it peacefully.
+At the same time, Batthyány made Jelačić the offer that Croatia – as part of the lands of the Hungarian Crown -, could separate from it peacefully.
 Batthyány's efforts were unsuccessful: even though the Emperor formally relieved Jelačić of his duties, in practice Jelačić and his army invaded Hungary on 11 September 1848.

 So Batthyány and his government resigned, except for Kossuth, Szemere, and Mészáros.
 Later, at the request of Archduke Stephen, Palatine of Hungary, Batthyány became Prime Minister again.
 On 13 September Batthyány announced a rebellion and requested that the Palatine lead it.
 However the Palatine, under orders from the Emperor, resigned his position and left Hungary.

 The Emperor did not recognise the new government on 25 September.
 He also invalidated Batthyány's leadership and nominated Count Franz Philipp von Lamberg as the leader of the Hungarian army.
 But Lamberg was assassinated by the rebels in Pest on 28 September.
 Meanwhile, Batthyány travelled to Vienna again to seek a compromise with the Emperor.